mindfulness news & tips

 Accepting this might lead you to look at something you want to do in your life and to set about doing it.
 Maybe you want to learn a language or how to surf big waves off the coast – nothing to do with your child’s career but much more interesting than sitting there complaining about the kids.

+I often say acceptance is the other half of mindfulness.
+And sometimes it’s the better half.
 So next time you have to accept something, remember acceptance can open doors and see what pathways and possibilities it offers.

 Acceptance is a key aspect of mindfulness and my 15-lesson Easy Mindfulness online course can help you to build mindfulness into your life.